kaffashzadeh/OzoneGeophysics/README.md

 # OzoneGeophysics
-This is a pacakge for statistical analysis of ozone variability at the Geophysics Institute station.
+This repo contains a few scripts for statistical analysis of the variability of ozone, measured at the Geophysics Institute station.

+More information can be found in:
+_